ultraio/docs-blockchain/docs/learn/Ultra Blockchain/on-chain-user-groups.md

 - The creator of the group can remove users from it.
 - The `nr_users` field in `groups.a` table is decremented by the number of users removed.
-- The action will fail if any of the user names are not already in the group.
+- The action will fail if any of the user names are not in the group.

 ### Action Parameters